Topological data analysis of vortices in the magnetically-induced current density in LiH molecule: Results and discussion

 \section{Results and discussion}

 Lithium hydride, LiH, is a classic test system for the analysis of MICD.
-The current density induced by a magnetic field applied perpendicularly to the Li-H bond (from now on marked as ${B_\perp}$) was examined already in 1960s,\cite{stevens-jcp-40-2238-1964} and has been a subject of numerous analyses ever since.\cite{keith-jcp-99-3669-1993,pelloni-tca-123-353-2009,summa-jcp-156-154105-2022,berger-pccp-24-23089-2022}
+The current density induced by a magnetic field { perpendicular} to the Li-H bond (from now on marked as ${B_\perp}$) was examined already in 1960s,\cite{stevens-jcp-40-2238-1964} and has been a subject of numerous analyses ever since.\cite{keith-jcp-99-3669-1993,pelloni-tca-123-353-2009,summa-jcp-156-154105-2022,berger-pccp-24-23089-2022}

 A lot can be learned from the $\vec{J}^{B_\perp}$ vector field's topology.
 The eigenvalues of the gradient of $\vec{J}^{B_\perp}$, represented by a Jacobian matrix, $\nabla \vec{J}^{B_\perp} = \left[\partial_\gamma J_\beta^{B_\perp}\right]_{\perp;\beta\gamma}$, where $\beta,\gamma\in\{x,y,z\}$, and $\partial_\gamma$ is a shorthand notation for spatial derivatives, inform about possible types of critical points (CPs) of $\vec{J}^{B_\perp}$ field.\cite{lazzeretti-pnmrs-36-1-2000} They can be isolated or form open or closed paths - in QCT referred to as ``stagnation lines (SLs)''.\cite{gomes-jcp-78-4585-1983,lazzeretti-rl-30-515-2019} Open SLs extending to the domain's boundaries act as centers of axial vortices, while closed SLs forming loops lead to toroidal vortices.
-Isolated CPs and SLs form a topological skeleton, the so-called ``stagnation graph (SG)''.\cite{gomes-pra-28-559-1983} The direction of rotation of the induced flow about SLs, formally defined as a local curl of the $\vec{J}^{B_\perp}$, can be classical (``diatropic'') or non-classical (``paratropic'').\cite{sundholm-wcms-6-639-2016}
+Isolated CPs and SLs form a topological skeleton, the so-called ``stagnation graph (SG)''.\cite{gomes-pra-28-559-1983} { The direction of rotation of the induced flow on the planes perpendicular to SLs, formally defined as a local curl of the $\vec{J}^{B_\perp}$, can be clockwise or counterclockwise for the observer toward whom the $B_\perp$ points; such a flow is referred to as "diatropic" or "paratropic", respectively.\cite{monaco-pccp-18-11800-2016, keith-jcp-99-3669-1993}}

-SG of $\vec{J}^{B_\perp}$ in LiH shows two distinct non-overlapping vortices: AV established by the diatropic circulation in the H atomic basin and extending to the whole domain and TV composing of the diatropic and paratropic currents induced in the Li atomic basin.
+{ The} SG of $\vec{J}^{B_\perp}$ in LiH shows two distinct non-overlapping vortices: AV established by the diatropic circulation in the H atomic basin and extending to the whole domain and TV composing of the diatropic and paratropic currents induced in the Li atomic basin.
 The centers of these two vortices are represented by SLs of different topologies: for AV the SL is a straight line, and for TV - the SL is a closed loop perpendicular to the Li-H bond.\cite{pelloni-tca-123-353-2009,berger-pccp-24-23089-2022}